 I sat down with five people under the age of 30 who grew up in the industry and chose to stay.
 While their stories share similar themes – many recall afternoons spent playing in warehouses or on showroom floors after school – each journey to their place in the business is as unique as the individual.

 Hannah Rachel Carroll: What was your childhood like?

 Adena Sperling: When we were younger, my father and mother would take my siblings and I to the office on the weekends.
 The people who worked with my parents also became my family.
 Cindi, our shipping manager, would tear off the perforated edges from the green printing paper, hand us a paper clip, and help us make pompoms out of them.
 Our summer breaks were spent tagging along on business trips where we would visit new and current vendors, learn about quality control, and production.
 I saw and experienced the world in a very unique way.
 Growing up, it never felt like learning, but every day was a lesson.
 Probably the biggest growth benefited from those years was a deep respect for my parents, the business, and the people we worked with.

 HRC: Did you grow up wanting to join the industry?

-Jarrett Fennell: I actually wanted to be a professional hockey player.
-I went to a D1 school in Boston, and after graduation, I signed with the Idaho Steelheads.
+Jarrett Fennell: Absolutely not.
+I wanted to be a professional hockey player.
+I had a full ride to a D1 school in Boston, and after graduation, I signed with the Idaho Steelheads.
 It only took a few days to know deep down I wasn’t happy.
 A lot of people didn’t understand, but I knew it wasn’t the life I wanted anymore.
 I wanted to help my dad take his business to the next level.
 Walking away from the rink was incredibly hard, though I never dwelled on it.
-I know I made the right decision.
+I knew I was making the right decision.